 Where to Find WordPress Themes

-The three places to look for themes are WordPress.org themes directory, theme marketplace and an established theme shop.
-In a WordPress.org theme directory, all themes are free and are thoroughly reviewed before being made public available.
+The three places to look for themes are WordPress.org themes directory, theme marketplace, and an established theme shop.
+In a WordPress.org theme directory, all themes are free and are thoroughly reviewed before being made publicly available.
 It supports most popular themes and has a rating feature, which helps you select only the best themes.
-In theme marketplaces, you can find any theme that you can imagine of since some of theme marketplace authors are top-notch WordPress developers and designers.
+In theme marketplaces, you can find any theme that you can imagine of since some of the theme marketplace authors are top-notch WordPress developers and designers.
 Theme shops offer top-notch coding in their themes with great after sales support.
 Do some Google searches to find out which theme shop to go for your theme of choice.

 What to Avoid in a Theme